vsquicciarini/madys/README.md

 `MADYS` has already been used, in its various preliminary forms, for several publications, including:

+* `An imaged 15 MJup companion within a hierarchical quadruple system`, [Chomez et al. 2023, A&A 676, L10](https://ui.adsabs.harvard.edu/abs/2023A%26A...676L..10C/abstract)
+* `BEAST detection of a brown dwarf and a low-mass stellar companion around the young bright B star HIP 81208`, [Viswanath et al. 2023, A&A 675, A54](https://ui.adsabs.harvard.edu/abs/2023A%26A...676L..10C/abstract)
+* `Resolved near-UV hydrogen emission lines at 40-Myr super-Jovian protoplanet Delorme 1 (AB)b.
+Indications of magnetospheric accretion`, [Ringqvist et al. 2023, A&A 669, L12](https://ui.adsabs.harvard.edu/abs/2023A%26A...669L..12R/abstract)
+* `Detecting planetary mass companions near the water frost-line using JWST interferometry`, [Ray et al. 2023, MNRAS 519, 2718](https://ui.adsabs.harvard.edu/abs/2023MNRAS.519.2718R/abstract)
 * `A scaled-up planetary system around a supernova progenitor`, [Squicciarini et al. 2022, A&A 664, A9](https://ui.adsabs.harvard.edu/abs/2022A%26A...664A...9S/abstract)
 * `Results from The COPAINS Pilot Survey: four new brown dwarfs and a high companion detection rate for accelerating stars`, [Bonavita et al. 2022, MNRAS 513, 5588](https://ui.adsabs.harvard.edu/abs/2022MNRAS.513.5588B/abstract)
 * `A wide-orbit giant planet in the high-mass b Centauri binary system`, [Janson et al. 2021, Natur.600..231J](https://ui.adsabs.harvard.edu/abs/2021Natur.600..231J/abstract)
 * `Unveiling the star formation history of the Upper Scorpius association through its kinematics`, [Squicciarini et al. 2021, MNRAS 507, 1381](https://ui.adsabs.harvard.edu/abs/2021MNRAS.507.1381S/abstract)
 * `New binaries from the SHINE survey`, [Bonavita et al. 2021, arXiv210313706B](https://ui.adsabs.harvard.edu/abs/2021arXiv210313706B/abstract)
 * `BEAST begins: sample characteristics and survey performance of the B-star Exoplanet Abundance Study`, [Janson, Squicciarini et al. 2021, A&A 646, A164](https://ui.adsabs.harvard.edu/abs/2021A%26A...646A.164J/abstract)
-* `Detecting planetary mass companions near the water frost-line using JWST interferometry`, [Ray et al. 2023, MNRAS 519, 2718](https://ui.adsabs.harvard.edu/abs/2023MNRAS.519.2718R/abstract)

 Authors
 -----------------------
-[Vito Squicciarini](https://orcid.org/0000-0002-3122-6809), LESIA - Observatoire de Paris, FR (vito.squicciarini@inaf.it)
+[Vito Squicciarini](https://orcid.org/0000-0002-3122-6809), LESIA - Observatoire de Paris, FR (vito.squicciarini@obspm.fr)

 [Mariangela Bonavita](https://orcid.org/0000-0002-7520-8389), The Open University, UK